YingHongTham/wormwiring/README.md

-## Some things to resolve/clean up:
+## Some things to resolve/clean up, i.e. TODO's:
 -change scaling, in particular, figure out the right scaling for each database, performing the same analysis as described above